-Timeout or cycle mode for outputs
+New Feature: Timeout or cycle mode for outputs

-1AL 0 Select alarm type: 0 = Alarm is not active 1 = Input high or low limit (Select input in AL 2) 2 = Max. set point deviation of control loop (select loop in AL 1) 3 = Maintenance alarm from run time counters (select counter in AL 1) 08 0 4 = Feedback or output alarm for fan, supervise fan state (Select fan in AL 1) 5 = Feedback or output alarm for binary output (select output in AL 1) 6 = Feedback or output alarm for analog output (select output in AL 1) 7 = Level alarm or interlock for PI-sequence of control loop (select output in AL 1) 8 = Timeout or cycle mode for outputs.
-1AL 1 Select fan, binary or analog output if 1AL 0 = 4, 5, 6, 8 0 = Interlock or alarm not active 1x = selected output 08 0 1AL 2 Select type of device for timeout detection if 1AL0 = 8 0 = Operation mode, Active if operation mode is OFF. (revert using AL6) 1 = fan, Active if fan is off 2 = binary output 3 = analog output 015 0 1AL 3 Alarm or interlock mode OFF = Alarm mode active: Icon and the words ALA# on the small digits indicating active alarm will appear on display, reset option in 1AL4 applies.
+1AL 0 Select alarm type: 0 = Alarm is not active 1 = Input high or low limit (Select input in AL 2) 2 = Max. set point deviation of control loop (select loop in AL 1) 3 = Maintenance alarm from run time counters (select counter in AL 1) 4 = Feedback or output alarm for fan, supervise fan state (Select fan in AL 1) 5 = Feedback or output alarm for binary output (select output in AL 1) 08 0 6 = Feedback or output alarm for analog output (select output in AL 1) 7 = Level alarm or interlock for PI-sequence of control loop (select output in AL 1) 8 = Timeout or cycle mode for outputs.
+1AL 1 Select fan, binary or analog output if $1AL 0 = 4, 5, 6, 8$ 0 = Interlock or alarm not active 1x = selected output 08 0 1AL 2 Select type of device for timeout detection if 1AL0 = 8 0 = Operation mode, Active if operation mode is OFF. (revert using AL6) 1 = fan, Active if fan is off 2 = binary output 3 = analog output 012 0 1AL 3 Alarm or interlock mode OFF = Alarm mode active: Icon and the words ALA# on the small digits indicating active alarm will appear on display, reset option in 1AL4 applies.
 ON = Interlock mode: Outputs revert to normal operation when alarm condition is no longer present, Icon and text indicating active alarm will not appear.
 OFF, ON OFF 1AL 4 Automatic reset or acknowledge to reset (only if AL3 = OFF) OFF = Alarm condition resets automatically.
 After alarm condition is no longer present, outputs will revert to normal operation, but alarm Icon will continue to blink on display until acknowledged with Option key.
 ON = Alarm condition must be reset manually.
 After alarm condition is no longer present, outputs will remain in alarm setting, and Icon will continue to blink on display, until acknowledged with Option key.
 Note: All alarms operate as well if the controller is in OFF mode.
-Select if interlock is active in OFF mode (only if AL3 = ON) OFF = Interlock is not active while controller is in off mode or disabled ON = Interlock is active independent of controller state OFF, ON OFF 1AL 5 Timeout period: time while the output is off.
+Select if interlock is active in OFF mode (only if AL3 = ON) OFF = OFF = Interlock is active independent of controller state OFF, ON OFF 1AL 5 Timeout period: time while the output is off.
 This time will be reset if the output activates.
-00:00s15:10h MM:SSHH:MM 00:00 MM:S 1AL 6 Direct or reversed action(applies only if ALO = 4, 5, 6, 8) OFF = Direct: Output off, cycle detection active ON = Reverse: Output on, cycle detection active OFF, ON OFF 1AL 7 Run time in cycle mode. (applies only if ALO = 8) Interlock or alarm will be activated for the run time specified here.
+00:00s15:10h MM:SSHH:MM 00:00 MM:SS 1AL 6 Type of feedback (applies only if AL0 = 4, 5, 6, 8) OFF = Direct: Output on, feedback high ON = Reverse: Output on, feedback low OFF, ON OFF 1AL 7 Run time in cycle mode. (applies only if $AL0 = 8$) Interlock or alarm will be activated for the run time specified here.
 00:00s15:10h MM:SSHH:MM 00:00 1AL 8 Activation in cycle mode. (applies only if AL0 = 8) 0 = function is active independent of operation mode 1 = function is active only in ON mode 2 = function is active only in OFF mode 3 = function is active only in disabled mode 4 = function is active only in OFF and disabled mode.
-04 0 1AL 9 Not used 0100% 8% 1AL A Not used 0100% 4%
+04 0 1AL 9 Not used 0100% 8%

-Cycle mode for interlocks or alarms (ALO = 8)

-In cycle mode, the output will activate after a defined timeout period (AL5) for a set period of time (run time, AL7).
+New Feature: Cycle mode for interlocks or alarms (ALO = 8) In cycle mode, the output will activate after a defined timeout period (AL5) for a set period of time (run time, AL7).
 After the run time has expired, the output will stay off for the timeout period and will activate again after it has expired and so forth.